satveerkhurpa/llm-rag-hackathon/README.md

 ### Configure the Cloudformation stack.

-Update the values for the following parameters.
+Update the values for the following parameters.<br/>
-Important : Update the value for the parameter *OpenSearchPassword*
+`Important` : Update the value for the parameter *OpenSearchPassword*
 ```
 export OpenSearchUsername="opensearchuser"
 export OpenSearchPassword="<<Enter a password as per Opensearch requirements>"